mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 According to [Building the Data Lakehouse by Bill Inmon](https://www.databricks.com/resources/ebook/building-the-data-lakehouse):

 > Data transformation is the process of mapping and converting data from one format to another.
 Data transformation is needed when you expect data from heterogeneous sources due to different data formats from across sources.
 This transformed format is nothing but the uniform format decided for the data lakehouse.
 Data transformation is a component of almost all data integration and management activities, including data warehousing and data lakehouse creation.

 > Transformation is needed whenever and wherever there are format differences, and the data between source and destination needs a strategic mapping with appropriate transformation rules.

 > Three things are important to decide whether the data needs any transformation before storing it in the target file format.

-> * First is the source data format understanding,> * Second is the desired data format expected into thedestination, and
+> * First is the source data format understanding
+> * Second is the desired data format expected into the destination, and
 > * Third is the transformation logic to be applied to bring the difference to an acceptable format into the final destination file and storage data format.

 Note that data transformation in Python is sequential (and can handle small to meium size data) and single